IDIOM CONNECTION

 bear the brunt of (something)

-- to withstand the worst part or the strongest part of something
+- to suffer from the worst part or the strongest part of something

-The small island bore the brunt of the tropical storm.
+The small island will bear the brunt of the tropical storm.

 bear with (someone or something)